napari installation tutorial¶

 which distribution to install¶

-If you want to contribute back to napari codebase, you need to install from source code: see the from source section.
+If you want to contribute back to the napari codebase, you should install from source code: see the from source section.

 from pip, with “batteries included”¶